trambarhq/relaks-starwars-example-sequel/README.md

 }
 ```

-For the production version we'll be using hash fallback so that the front-end will work properly when loaded as a file ([pushState()](https://developer.mozilla.org/en-US/docs/Web/API/History_API#Adding_and_modifying_history_entries)
+For the production version we'll use hash fallback so that the front-end will work properly when loaded as a file ([pushState()](https://developer.mozilla.org/en-US/docs/Web/API/History_API#Adding_and_modifying_history_entries)
 does not work at a file:// location).
 It also makes hosting the example easier.

 ## FrontEnd